-• Level 3: the standard of an access to higher education course.
-The level may also be reached by some A-level students and in some further education provision.

-• Level 4: the standard of achievement expected for the award of a Certificate of Higher Education.
+- Level 3: the standard of an access to higher education course.
+The level may also be reached by some A-level students and in some further education - Level 4: the standard of achievement expected for the award of a Certificate of Higher Education.
 This is normally comparable to the first stage of an undergraduate degree course.
-The level may also be reached by good A-level or advanced extension level students, and in some further education provision.

-4 Where level 3 provision is being proposed also refer to the Qualifications and Credit Framework

-• Level 5: the standard of achievement expected for the award of a Diploma of Higher Education or a Foundation Degree.
+The level may also be reached by good A-level or advanced extension level students, and in some further education - Level 5: the standard of achievement expected for the award of a Diploma of Higher Education or a Foundation Degree.
 The qualification received will depend upon the extent and nature of the credits to be accumulated.
-Credits at this level may also form all or part of the first stage of an honours degree course.

-• Level 6: the standard of achievement expected in the final stage of an honours degree course, or for qualifications requiring graduate entry, for example a Graduate Degree.

-• Level 7: the standard of achievement expected of a Master's course.
-These include taught courses, research courses, combinations of taught and research elements, and extended undergraduate courses which demonstrate Master's level achievement.

-• Level 8: the standard of achievement expected at the final assessment of a doctoral programme.
+Credits at this level may also form all or part of the first stage of an honours degree course. - Level 6: the standard of achievement expected in the final stage of an honours degree course, or for qualifications requiring graduate entry, for example - Level 7: the standard of achievement expected of a Master's course.
+These include taught courses, research courses, combinations of taught and research elements, and extended undergraduate courses which demonstrate Master's level achievement. - Level 8: the standard of achievement expected at the final assessment of a doctoral programme.
 These include awards of original research, publication and portfolio compilations showing substantial research, and awards in specific professional practice which may include taught elements.
 Credit groups may also be designated as P, to indicate the credit is gained through supervised placement or professional practice.